 Children's Place is a small retailer, which sometimes brings disadvantages compared to larger competitors that benefit from economies of scale.

-This quarter, Children's Place reported a rather uninspiring 9.26% year-on-year revenue decline, in line with Wall Street's expectations.
-The company is guiding for a 7.19% year-on-year revenue decline next quarter to $472.5 million, an improvement from the 8.8% year-on-year decrease it had recorded in the same quarter last year.
-Looking ahead, Wall Street expects revenue to decline 4.6% over the next 12 months.
+This quarter, Children's Place's revenue fell 5.7% year on year to $480.2 million but beat Wall Street's estimates by 3.4%.
+The company is guiding for revenue to rise 1.4% year on year to $462.5 million next quarter, improving from the 10.2% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts expect revenue to decline 4.4% over the next 12 months.

 Number of Stores

-In the latest quarter, Children's Place's same-store sales fell 9% year on year.
-This decrease was a deceleration from the 8.7% year-on-year decline it had posted 12 months ago.
+In the latest quarter, Children's Place's same-store sales fell 7.3% year on year.
+This decrease was a further deceleration from the 10% year-on-year decline it posted 12 months ago.
 We hope the business can get back on track.

 Gross Margin & Pricing Power

-As you can see below, Children's Place has averaged a weak 32.4% gross margin over the last eight quarters.
-This means that the company makes $0.32 cents for every $1 in revenue before accounting for its operating expenses.
+Children's Place has weak unit economics for a retailer, making it difficult to reinvest in the business.
+As you can see below, it's averaged a 31.1% gross margin over the last eight quarters.
+This means the company makes $0.31 for every $1 in revenue before accounting for its operating expenses.

-Children's Place's gross profit margin came in at 25.4% this quarter, marking a 4.9 percentage point decrease from 30.3% in the same quarter last year.
-One quarter of margin contraction shouldn't worry investors as retailers' gross margins often change due to factors such as product discounting and dynamic input costs (think distribution and freight expenses to move goods).
+Children's Place's gross profit margin came in at 33.7% this quarter, marking a 1 percentage point decrease from 34.8% in the same quarter last year.
+One quarter of margin contraction shouldn't worry investors as a retailers' gross margins can often change due to factors such as product discounting and dynamic input costs (think distribution and freight expenses to move goods).

-This print unfortunately missed Wall Street's estimates, but we care more about long-range EPS growth rather than short-term movements.
+In Q3, Children's Place reported EPS at $3.22, down from $3.33 in the same quarter a year ago.
+This print unfortunately missed Wall Street's estimates, but we care more about long-term EPS growth rather than short-term movements.

 Return on Invested Capital (ROIC)

-With a market capitalization of $330.8 million and $18.8 million in cash on hand, Children's Place isn't as well capitalized as its peers.
+With a market capitalization of $356.4 million and more than $13.52 million in cash on hand, Children's Place can continue prioritizing growth.

 Is Now The Time?

-When considering an investment in Children's Place, investors should take into account its valuation and business qualities as well as what happened in the latest quarter.
-We cheer for everyone who's improving the lives of others but in the case of Children's Place, we'll be cheering from the sidelines.
-Its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
-On top of that, unfortunately its decline in physical locations suggests that its demand is shrinking and its decline in same-store sales suggests that it'll need to change its strategy to succeed.
+We cheer for all companies serving consumers, but in the case of Children's Place, we'll be cheering from the sidelines.
+Its revenue growth has been weak over the last four years, and analysts expect growth to deteriorate from here.
+On top of that, its declining physical locations suggests its demand is shrinking and its declining same-store sales suggests it'll need to change its strategy to succeed.

-While we've no doubt one can find things to like about Children's Place, we think there might be better opportunities in the market, and at the moment, don't see many reasons to get involved.
+Children's Place's price-to-earnings ratio based on the next 12 months is 8.5x.
+While we've no doubt one can find things to like about Children's Place, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory, check out our most recent stock picks and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.